misakisota/misakisota/README.md

 ## About me

 - Recently I have been contributing to OSS!
-- I develop mainly with React, Next.js, and Laravel.
+- I develop mainly with React, Next.js, and Hono.
 - And he loves cats!

 ## Contact